Which Baby Carrier or Baby Sling Should You Buy?

 Expert advice on what to look for when buying a baby carrier or sling, so you can choose the best for you and your child.

-Read on to key buying info, such as how much you need to pay for a good sling or baby carrier, whether to go for a BabyBjorn or a Mamas and Papas, and all about slings and baby carriers for newborns.
+Read on for key buying info, such as how much you need to pay for a good sling or baby carrier, whether to go for a BabyBjorn or a Mamas and Papas, and all about slings and baby carriers for newborns.

 Want to find out which came top in our independent tests?
 Compare our baby carrier and baby sling reviews to find the best one, based on parent and baby trials as well as our expert assessments.